Online Exhibition

 TRADITIONAL ARCHITECTURE

-This section of the exhibition gathers together buildings from 2000 to the present that exemplify traditional styles and materials of residential architecture, in particular, a treatment of the facade that employs a pattern of masonry walls (stone cladding) and individual, framed windows, as well as decorative ornament such as columns, quoins, and balconies.
+This part of the exhibition features buildings from 2000 to the present that exemplify traditional styles and materials of residential architecture, in particular, a treatment of the facade that employs a pattern of masonry walls (stone cladding) and individual, framed windows, as well as decorative ornament such as columns, quoins, and balconies.
 These wall-and-window alternations also create more traditional interiors than all-glass facades and also hide structural columns within the walls.

 Model of 15 Central Park West on loan from Zeckendorf Development.